chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 Take your notifications to the next level with one or more of these add-ons.

 <ul>
+    <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-reply-email/" target="_new">Reply by Email Add-on</a>: Users can reply directly from their mailbox.
+No need to click links or open the forums in a browser.</li>
     <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-opt-out-add-on/" target="_new">Opt-out Add-on</a>: Users can choose not to receive any notifications, or simply unsubscribe from the thread with a single click.
 A must-have for CAN-SPAM and CASL laws!</li>
     <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-digests/" target="_new">Digest Add-on</a>: Users can choose to receive daily, weekly, or monthly digests.</li>
     <li><a href="https://usestrict.net/product/bbpress-moderation-plugin-add-on/" target="_new">bbPress Moderation Integration</a>: Make bbpnns work with <a href="https://wordpress.org/plugins/bbpressmoderation/" target="_new">bbPress Moderation</a>.</li>